Confidence sets in nonparametric calibration of exponential L\'evy models: Introduction

 \section{Introduction}

-The unknown future development of financial markets faced by its participants, whether as investors, as traders or as companies, can be understood to consist of model risk and ``Knightian uncertainty'' \cite{ellsberg,knight}.
+The unknown future development of financial markets, as faced by participants including investors, traders and companies, can be understood to consist of model risk and ``Knightian uncertainty'' \cite{ellsberg,knight}.
 The first describes the risk for a given calibrated model and can be evaluated by probabilistic methods, whereas the second incorporates the lack of knowledge on the underlying probability measure and is typically treated by worst case scenarios, for example, by stress testing, which amounts to taking the supremum or infimum over a range of probability measures.

-By the choice of the model, there is a trade-off in the uncertainty between the calibration error and the misspecification of the model, where larger models reduce the latter.
-Since the calibration error is statistically traceable and the misspecification is hard to track, we choose a rich model such as a nonparametric one and then asses the calibration error by constructing confidence sets.
+In order to address such questions of robustness it is important to quantify the uncertainty in the underlying probability measure.
+By the choice of the model, there is a trade--off between the calibration error and the misspecification of the model.
+Both types of uncertainty are unavoidable but within a model the calibration error is traceable, at least with assumptions on the errors.
+In general, large models reduce misspecification, which motivates our choice for a rich nonparametric model.
+We then assess the calibration error by constructing confidence sets.